SchokiCoder/book_modern_c/README.md

 # The C programming language, a 50 years old foundation

-An introduction to everyone,
-whom never interfaced a compiler before.
+An introduction to everyone, whom never interfaced a compiler before.

-This book is for people who never programmed before but want to learn it and the way machines operate at a lower level.
+This book is for people who never programmed before but want to learn it at a lower level.

 ## License